Quintom fields from chiral K-essence cosmology: Classical Approach

-we can observe that in order to obtain a rapid expansion of the scale factor, the constant $\rm p_3$ must be negative.
-However, for this case, the scale factor is not an increasing function of time, for any of the parameters considered in the model.
-We can take in account that in the quantum version of this sector, the probability density of the wave function, never have a damped behavior, then we can claim that the classical world, it is not possible.
-Thus, this solution is not physically relevant.
+Immediately, one can observe that to obtain an increasing scale factor with respect to time, the~constant $p_3$ must be negative.
+However, none of the parameters considered in this scenario lead to $p_3 <0$; therefore, this solution is not physically relevant.

-\section{Quantum formalism}
+\section{Quantum~Formalism}